Welcome to today's edition of the Rush 24-7 podcast.

 In a phone call with Wright, Reverend Wright, Obama cited a Rolling Stone story that was titled The Radical Roots of Barack Obama.

-And according to Reverend Wright, Obama said to him, Look, you can get kind of rough in the sermons, so we've decided that uh it's best for you not to be out there in public.
+And according to Reverend Wright, Obama said to him, look, you can get kind of rough in the sermons.

 So he knew.

-It's in the New York Times, Reverend Wright, in essence, confirms what Obama's trying to deny.
+Reverend Wright, in essence, confirms what Obama's trying to deny.

-Reverend and did it inadvertently.
+I did it inadvertently.

-I mean, he's not he's not angry at trying to sabotage Barack, uh, but he's uh he clearly has undermined Barack's whole premise he never heard it, because he quotes Obama as telling him, look, you're kind of out there, you're getting it kind of rough in the sermons.
+I mean, he's not angry at trying to sabotage Barack, but he clearly has undermined Barack's whole premise.

 We truncated the program, and that was certainly a major part of the motivation there.

-So Axelrod said, well, that was part of the decision.
+So, Axel Rod said, Well, that was part of the decision.

 I mean, there was no doubt that there was controversy surrounding him, but we didn't want to make him a target and a distraction on a day when Senator Obama was going to announce his candidacy.